Excellence in Innovations for Sustainability

 - Does the project demonstrate the use of practices that exemplify outstanding creativity or introduce new approaches?

-- Does the applicant clearly demonstrate leadership in the field and practices beyond what is standard?
+- Does the applicant clearly demonstrate leadership in the field of student unions and student activities and practices beyond what is standard?

-- Is the project environmentally sound and/or economically feasible?
-Does it result in a significant and measurable environmental benefit?
+- Is the project environmentally sound; does it result in a significant and measurable environmental benefit?

-- Does the project lend itself to replication by others performing similar work?
+- Does the program lend itself to replication on other campuses?

 place nominations online by filling out the Excellence in Innovations for